Dan Turner, Hollywood Detective: Character

 Dan Turner was a typical hardboiled private eye, who worked in the Hollywood area of Los Angeles.
 Most of the stories are set in and around the film studios, and focus on crimes involving people in the movie business – film stars, stuntmen, producers, agents, extras and an endless array of glamorous female "starlets".
 The Dan Turner stories were notorious for their emphasis on sexual content, although this was generally implied rather than described explicitly.

 A large number of the Dan Turner stories were written by Bellem himself, who had a good inside knowledge of Hollywood having worked as a film extra.
 The Hollywood Detective magazine also featured a Dan Turner comic strip, drawn by Max Plaisted.
-Adolphe Barreaux, who drew the much racier Sally The Sleuth, was the first to draw Dan Turner, Hollywood Detective in the 1940s (the stories by Bellem).
+Adolphe Barreaux, who drew the much racier Sally The Sleuth, was the first to draw Bellem's stories for Dan Turner, Hollywood Detective in the 1940s.

 All the Dan Turner stories are written in the first person, in a racy, slang-ridden style that gives them a unique flavor.
 Guns are never "guns" but "roscoes", and they always go "ka-chow!".
 A woman is never simply a "woman" but a "dame", "frail", "quail", "wren" or, if particularly attractive, a "doll" or "cutie".

 In his comic essay, "Somewhere A Roscoe...," humorist S.J.
 Perelman both praises and skewers the Dan Turner mysteries.
 In the essay, Perelman says of Culture Publications, Inc., "In Spicy Detective, they have achieved the sauciest blend of libido and murder this side of Gilles de Rais.
 They have juxtaposed the steely automatic and the frilly pantie and found that it pays off.
 Above all, they have given the world Dan Turner, the apotheosis of all private detectives."